Now freely downloadable worldwide, as a protest against censorship

 (x.com/grok/status/1986563860116185346).

-Even the Ministry of Defence's own representatives have contradicted its position that Giltay is “irritating”, “maladjusted” and “completely insane.”
-Already in 1998, the Ministry's own psychological assessment concluded Giltay had a strong character
+Even the Ministry’s own representatives have contradicted its position that Giltay is “irritating”, “maladjusted” and “completely insane.”
+Already in 1998, the Ministry’s own psychological assessment concluded Giltay had a strong character

 (PDF),

 the opposite of mentally unstable.
-In 2017, Giltay formally requested the Minister to retract the defamatory report, noting that Overduyn herself had admitted in court documents that her claims had been refuted with evidence
+In 2016, Overduyn herself had admitted in court documents that her claims about the author had been disproved by evidence

 (PDF).

-The Ministry's response was unequivocal: “I consider your case closed”
+Yet the Ministry’s response to Giltay’s 2017 retraction request was unequivocal: “I consider your case closed”

 (PDF).